valancej/documentation/_pro/builds-and-configuration/docker-volumes.md

 {:toc}

 ## What Are Docker Volumes?

 Volumes are directories on the host that your containers can read from and write to during your CI/CD process.
-Because every step of your CI/CD process on Codeship runs on a separate set of containers, the ability to persist and pass along data with volumes enables you to create efficient and flexible container-based workflows without having to rely on pre-compiled assets or data.

 Volumes let your containers work together without needing to tightly couple them or build out any direct communication between them.
 This is a great way to keep your containers efficient, and volumes solve a lot of problems in a Docker-based architecture.

+**Note** that every step of your CI/CD process on Codeship runs on a separate set of containers, so volumes are the only way to persist artifacts or changes between steps during your build pipeline.

+## Using Volumes

 There are two primary ways to use Docker volumes in your CI/CD process with Codeship.

-## Configuration #1: Passing Data Between Containers
+### Configuration #1: Passing Data During A Single Step

-You can mount volumes in your containers and allow other containers to access the volume without persisting the data between steps.
-In this configuration, the volume (along with the rest of your containers) will be re-build at the beginning of each new step. ([Learn more about steps.]({{ site.baseurl }}{% link _pro/builds-and-configuration/steps.md %}))
+You can mount volumes in your containers and allow other containers to access the volume during a single step.

 It's important to note that with this setup, data will be available between containers but will __not__ persist when the current step finishes and the next step begins.
+This is because each step uses a separate set of containers.
+[Learn more about codeship-steps.yml]({{ site.baseurl }}{% link _pro/builds-and-configuration/steps.md %}) if this is unclear to you.

 To mount a volume to share data between your containers, first you need to open up your `codeship-service.yml` and specify a directory using the `volumes` directive on one of your services:

+**Note** that in this case, `volumes` takes only a single path argument.
+This path is referring to a directory _inside_ the running container built from this service definition.

 ```yaml
 data: